Sara-Sundin/My-Portfolio---Project-1/README.md

 - Add a welcome message and introductory text.
 - Include a professional photo and navigation links.

--*User Story 2*- (must-have)
+***User Story 2* (must-have)**

-- As a potential client, I want to browse a portfolio of design projects so that I can evaluate the designer’s work and decide if I want to hire them.
+As a potential client, I want to browse a portfolio of design projects so that I can evaluate the designer’s work and decide if I want to hire them.

 Acceptance Criteria
 - The Portfolio page displays thumbnails for at least three projects.